ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 ### **Update Instructions: Go to %AppData%\Local\Larian Studios\Baldur's Gate 3 and delete the LevelCache folder.**

+## Listonomicon v4.3.1
+Save safe?
+Yes, this is an important hotfix to v4.3.

+1. UPDATED Cahoot's Feat Overhaul to fix a mistake that isn't my fault for once.
+2. ADDED Valeera Daggers, Katen Kyokostu, Tensa Zangetsu, and Battleworn Shield.

 ## Listonomicon v4.3
 Save safe?
 No. If you just want to fix bugs currently in Listo, update [this mod](https://www.nexusmods.com/baldursgate3/mods/14885?tab=files) and hopefully you can continue your current campaign without too many issues.